Home

 .

-The SAM-III consists of a main controller printed circuit board (PCB), keyboard PCB and Liquid Crystal Display (LCD) module, one or two magnetometer sensors and external 12 V dc power supply.
-The controller PCB for the original SAM is shown below.
+The SAM-III consists of a main controller printed circuit board (PCB), keyboard PCB and Liquid Crystal Display (LCD) module and up to three sensors The controller PCB is shown below.

 Although the SAM-III includes viewing and logging software specifically designed for it, it can be used with other logging methods.
 When in standalone mode (not connected to a PC), SAM-III only displays the real time data and does not remember it.
-If a user needs to log data but does not wish to have SAM-III connected to a PC, the analog outputs can be connected to an external datalogger.
+If a user needs to log data but does not wish to have SAM-III connected to a PC, the EIA-232 serial interface can be connected to a serial data recorder.

-Some users have written custom application programs that use the EIA-232 serial port to collect data for analysis and display but that software is not available from us.
-The software we supply with the SAM-III is compatible with Microsoft Windows 2000 or later.
+Some users have written custom application programs that use the EIA-232 serial port to collect data for analysis and display but we presently do not have any information on these applications.

-Click here for real time display of the SAM running in our Anchorage observatory
+Click here for real time display of the SAM-III running in our Anchorage observatory

 Click here for SAM-III ordering information